JonaRhood/react-appointment-project/README.md

 - **Appointment List:** Display a list of scheduled appointments with details such as title, contact, date and time.
 - **Delete Contact:** Enable users to remove contacts from the list
 - **Delete Appointment:** Enable users to remove appointments from the list.
+- **Local Storage:** Automatically stores all contacts and appointments in the browser's Local Storage, ensuring your data is preserved across sessions without requiring a server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>